clarkevansteenderen/spede_sampler_R/README.md

 | Ubuntu: issues with installing Biostrings | `source("https://bioconductor.org/biocLite.R")`     `BiocInstaller::biocLite("Biostrings")` |

 Other issues may be resolved by ensuring that you are using an updated version of R.
+For Ubuntu users, downloading the `usethis` and `devtools` packages solved a number of issues I came across when running SPEDE-sampler on this operating system.
 Contact me at vsteenderen@gmail.com if you encounter a different problem.

 ## **DEFINITIONS**